ajadi247/analytics-portfolio/README.md

 The study combines the supplied Zillow snapshot, Census SAIPE annual income and Freddie Mac/FRED mortgage rates.
 Across 2,486 consistently observed counties, median modeled payment burden increased from 12.9% to 21.8% during 2015–2024.
 Read the case study for scope, uncertainty and costs excluded.

-This release was prepared with AI assistance.
-Data providers retain their original rights and terms.